fnplus/footsteps-flutter-app/README.md

 [license]:https://github.com/fnplus/footsteps-flutter-app/blob/master/LICENSE

 ## 🤷 About
-We envisioned the project to solve the problems faced by 21st-century learners.
-A modern learner finds a flood of resources from Google Search but doesn't always find the right resources since it's the app that wins.
-There are so many free resources available on the internet made by experts in their field and yet we pay for outdated courses promoted by big companies and universities.
+This is the companion native app for  [footsteps-app](https://github.com/fnplus/footsteps-app) .This cross-platform application is being developed for the Android and iOS platforms using the Flutter SDK by Google.

-With Footsteps [app](https://github.com/fnplus/footsteps-app) & [browser extension](https://github.com/fnplus/footsteps-extension), we take a mentor/subject knowledge expert first approach to solve the problem.
-The domain experts save their learning journey with our app and browser extension & make it available for everyone else to follow.
-Every resource is called a 'footstep' (added in a chronological manner) and a collection of footsteps makes up a learning path.
-The learner can "fork" the learning path made by the expert and keep a track of his progress.
-The app suggests resources & keeps an updated list with users upvotes & collaborative filtering.
+With Footsteps [app](https://github.com/fnplus/footsteps-flutter-app) & [browser extension](https://github.com/fnplus/footsteps-extension), we take a mentor/subject knowledge expert first approach to solve the problem.
+This flutter app would help individuals to add/manage links in their learning paths.
+It works just like the browser extension is working right now.

 ## 🧐 The Need (as seen on the web)